tushar5526/tushar5526.github.io/content/blog/breakining-away-from-the-shambles-of-cloud-storage.md

 One bright sunny day, while I was riding my bike to my friend's house, my phone fell out of my pocket.
 I was super tense, thinking all my photos would be lost.
 Thankfully, a good samaritan found the phone and returned it to me.

 Until that point, I had been procrastinating setting up backups for my phone, but that incident was the inflection point.
-I finally decided to check out the pricing for [iCloud](https://www.apple.com/icloud/) storage—and it was outrageous!
+I finally decided to check out the pricing for [iCloud](https://www.apple.com/icloud/) storage -- and it was outrageous!

-Essentially, I would need to keep paying a subscription fee just to get more storage—and that too for my entire life.
+Essentially, I would need to keep paying a subscription fee just to get more storage -- and that too for my entire life.

 I know iCloud is more than just "storage," and there are tons of extra features that such solutions provide.
 But paying a recurring fee for hardware made me wonder if there was another way out.
 I knew people in the OSS community would have decided to say "frick you" to these corporate giants and would have probably created something helpful.